 In December 2005, we acquired substantially all of the assets of Shire Laboratories Inc. from Shire plc in exchange for a cash payment of approximately \$0.8 million and the issuance of 4 million shares of our Series A convertible preferred stock at a value of \$1.00 per share.
 In connection with the commencement of our operations, in December 2005 and February 2006, we raised approximately \$45.0 million through the sale of 45 million shares of Series A convertible preferred stock.
 To date, we have not generated any revenues from product sales.
-Since our inception in 2005, we have funded our operations largely through venture capital equity and other financings, such as the monetization of future royalties due to us from existing license agreements with Endo Pharmaceuticals Solutions Inc., Galderma Laboratories, L.P. and Shire plc pursuant to which we have received net proceeds of approximately \$100.2 million through December 31, 2011.
+Since our inception in 2005, we have funded our operations largely through venture capital equity and other financings, such as the monetization of future royalties due to us from existing license agreements with Endo Pharmaceuticals Solutions Inc., Galderma Laboratories, L.P. and Shire plc pursuant to which we have received net proceeds of approximately \$10.2 million through December 31, 2011.
 Additionally, in each of January 2011 and December 2011, we drew down \$15.0 million under our secured credit facility, which charges interest at a fixed rate of 11.0% per annum.
 The initial \$15.0 million of term loans drawn down in January 2011 will mature in August 2014.
-The second \$15.0 million of term loans drawn down in December 2011 will mature in January 2015.
-As of December 31, 2011, we had unrestricted cash, cash equivalents and marketable securities of approximately \$48.5 million.
+The second \$15.0 million of term loans drawn down in January 2012, we completed our initial public offering in which we sold 10,449,250 shares of our common stock and received net proceeds of \$47.6 million, net of offering and financing costs.
+As of September 30, 2012, we had unrestricted cash, cash equivalents and marketable securities of approximately \$62.5 million.